Escitalopram: Pharmacokinetics

-Escitalopram can also prolong the QT interval, and hence it is not recommended in patients that are concurrently on other medications that also have the ability to prolong the QT interval.
-These drugs include antiarrhythmics, antipsychotics, tricyclic antidepressants, some antihistamines (astemizole, mizolastine), macrolide and fluoroquinolone antibiotics, some 5-HT3 receptor antagonists (except palonosetron), and some antiretrovirals (ritonavir, saquinavir, lopinavir).
-As an SSRI, escitalopram should generally not be given concurrently with MAOIs.

 Chemistry

 Escitalopram is the (S)-enantiomer (left-handed version) of the racemate citalopram, which is responsible for its name: escitalopram.
-The (R)-enantiomer (R-citalopram, the right-handed version) is not thought to have useful effects for treating depression.

 History

-Escitalopram was developed in close cooperation between Lundbeck and Forest Laboratories.
-Its development was initiated in the summer of 1997, and the resulting new drug application was submitted to the U.S. FDA in March 2001.
-The short time (3.5 years) it took to develop escitalopram can be attributed to the previous extensive experience of Lundbeck and Forest with citalopram, which has similar pharmacology.
+Escitalopram was developed in cooperation between Lundbeck and Forest Laboratories.
+Its development was initiated in 1997, and the resulting new drug application was submitted to the US FDA in March 2001.
+The short time (3.5 years) it took to develop escitalopram can be attributed to the previous experience of Lundbeck and Forest with citalopram, which has similar pharmacology.